-Step 2.6: Schedule a Transition Period Audit or full scale audit (if applicable)
+Step 2.6: Schedule a Transition Period Audit (if applicable)

-Please ensure you have scheduled a Transition Period Audit or full scale audit at least 4 months before your certification deadline (as defined in Step 1 above).
+Please ensure you have scheduled a Transition Period Audit at least 4 months before your certification deadline (as defined in Step 1 above).

-After the audit is conducted, your company will have 10 weeks to close any non-conformities.
+After the Transition Period Audit is conducted, your company will have 12 weeks to close any non-conformities.
 The CB will then take a certification decision and submit your license request in the RACP for approval.
 The Rainforest Alliance may have additional questions for clarification before approving your license.
 Because of this, please keep in mind that you need to schedule your audit at least 4 months before your certification deadline.

-Step 2.7: Obtain a Rainforest Alliance Certificate and license
+Step 2.7: Obtain a Transition Certificate and license

-After receiving a positive certification decision and obtaining an approval from the Rainforest Alliance, your company will be granted a Rainforest Alliance Certificate and license for using the RACP.
+After receiving a positive certification decision and obtaining an approval from the Rainforest Alliance, your company will be granted a Transition Certificate and license for using the RACP.
 The start date of your certificate and license will be the first audit date (if any of your sites are audited) or the endorsement date (if none of your sites are audited).
-If your company received a transition audit prior to June 30th, 2022, your Transition Certificate and license are valid for 1 year (for example: if the first date of your audit falls on 15/08/2021, and your certificate and license are issued on 20/12/2021, they will expire on 15/08/2022).
-If your company received a full scale audit after June 30th, 2022, the Rainforest Alliance Certificate and license are valid for 3 years (for example: if the first date of your audit falls on 15/08/2022, and your certificate and license are issued on 20/12/2022, they will expire on 15/08/2025.
+The Transition Certificate and license are valid for 1 year (for example: if the first date of your audit falls on 15/08/2021, and your certificate and license are issued on 20/12/2021, they will expire on 15/08/2022).
 Your company will receive one CB-issued certificate for any audited sites and one endorsement certificate for any endorsed sites.

-If your company received a transition audit prior to June 30th, 2022, your company will have to undergo either a certification audit or receive an endorsement against the full requirements of the new 2020 Certification Program before your Transition Certificate expires.
+Before the Transition Certificate expires, your company will have to undergo either a certification audit or receive an endorsement against the full requirements of the new 2020 Certification Program.
 Please update your certification scope on the RACP and follow the steps indicated to obtain a full-scale certificate.
 To avoid any gaps in certification, please plan your full-scale audit at least 4 months before your Transition Certificate expires.
 Therefore, please update your profile in the RACP at least 6 months before the expiry date and make sure you start implementing any new requirements on time.

 The certificate will be valid for 3 years, but yearly verification may be required, depending on your company’s specific role in the supply chain.

-Question 4: What happens if you don’t obtain a Rainforest Alliance Certificate on time?
+Question 3: What happens if you don’t obtain a Transition Certificate on time?

-Please note that in case your company does not transition to the Rainforest Alliance 2020 Certification Program, or does not obtain the Certificate from a transition or full scale audit on time, it will no longer be possible to report activities and transactions, or to make claims after the certification deadline December 31, 2022.
+Please note that in case your company does not transition to the Rainforest Alliance 2020 Certification Program, or does not obtain the Transition Certificate on time you will not gain access to the traceability platform to perform transactions of new Rainforest Alliance Certified volumes.